RiedleroD/RYTD/Readme.md

 ### Usage

-It configures itself at first startup, so you don't have to do much.
+You have to configure the program with -c.
+There are